 Fibromyalgia causes widespread chronic pain in muscles and is identified by multiple ‘tender points’ at specific sites in the body.
 Hypermobility and fibromyalgia occur together in the same person more often than one would expect on the basis of a chance happening.
 It does not mean that they are part of the same condition however.
 For example proprioception, which means knowing where parts of one’s body are in space, has been shown to be diminished in patients with Hypermobility Syndrome.

 Treatments for Hypermobility Syndrome include patient education, nutrition, physical therapy, non-opiate medications, braces and injections.
 Prolotherapy is a special injection type that is intended to regrow, or regenerate ligaments.
-As such it is a good idea to consider it, and other regenerative medicine techniques such as Platelet Rich Plasma (PRP), and Stem Cell implantation.
+As such it is a good idea to consider it, and other regenerative medicine techniques such as Platelet Rich Plasma (PRP), medicinal signaling cells, and Structural Support Cell therapy.

 At Piedmont Physical Medicine and Rehabilitation, PA we take a “Reduce Total Load” approach to Hypermobility patients.
 We recognize that all cases are not alike and that there is likely no singular approach that will address all of the signs and symptoms that occur.
 By reducing total load (the total number of things that can interfere with wellness) and by offering those treatments that can both offer relief and help the body maintain itself or rejuvenate, patients report improved function, less pain, and a better quality of life.